bibleexchange/courses/homiletics-2/en/2002_the-text.md

 The text will hold the message on track.
 The text will keep the preacher from wandering and getting lost.
 A good key to remember when you lose your place preaching or preparing is to go back to the text.

-## The structure of the text
+### The structure of the text

-### The text should form a complete sentence
+#### The text should form a complete sentence

-#### If not a complete sentence, the text must include at least a complete truth to be expounded
+If not a complete sentence, the text must include at least a complete truth to be expounded.

 A proper text is never a phrase taken out of context.
 Portions of texts can be used to say almost anything.
 Correct Biblical interpretation is essential to properly using only a portion of a verse as a text.
 For example, if a portion of Matthew 18:17 was used as a text:“If he neglect to hear the church, let him…”.
 This fragmented text could be used in a very wrong way.

-“Verses of scripture should not be mutilated for the sake of obtaining a striking or sensational text.”
+> “Verses of scripture should not be mutilated for the sake of obtaining a striking or sensational text.”

-#### Keep in mind, one complete truth is to be expounded upon
+Keep in mind, one complete truth is to be expounded upon.
 The context in which the text appears must always be considered.
 This will guard against error.
 This will insure proper interpretation of the Scripture.
 Examples of useable fractional texts:

 * …the blood of the everlasting covenant… (Hebrews 13:20)
 * …Whose I am… (Acts 27:23)